blacksmithgu/obsidian-dataview/docs/fields.md

 - `file.day`: The date contained in the file title (a date).

+If a file has tags (anywhere in the note, not just the `tags:` yaml field), it has the following attribute:

+- `file.tags`: An array of all tags in the note.
+Subtags are broken down by each level, so `#Tag/1/A` will be stored in the array as `[#Tag, #Tag/1, #Tag/1/A]`

 ## Calculated Fields

 You can add and subtract, multiply and divide, as well as compare fields.
 For example `"/" + file.name` is a computed